Visitor Services & Education

 Youth in CVNP

-Engaging with over 10,000 students per year through our virtual and in-person programs.
+Engaging with almost 10,000 students per year through our virtual and in-person programs.
 From scientific exploration of the Cuyahoga River, to singing around a campfire, the Conservancy is committed to providing every child, regardless of resources, the chance to experience the natural wonders, rich history, and stunning beauty of Cuyahoga Valley National Park.

 Preserving and improving habitat for native plants and animals, as well as keeping the national park’s trails in top condition.
 The Volunteer-in-Park (VIP) program is co-managed by the National Park Service and the Conservancy.
 Every year, over 5,000 volunteers of all ages help preserve CVNP for future generations, averaging over 105,000 hours.
 We also work hand-in-hand to provide unique opportunities for corporate, school, scout, and youth groups.Learn More